 The manufacturer shall also prepare a 24-hour composite sample of cement from current production according to ASTM C183.
 This sample will be tested by the Central Materials Laboratory for acceptance.

-Iowa may approve a source based on another state source approval, provided that state will agree to the terms in Appendix C and the source meets Section 4101 of the Iowa DOT Standard Specifications.
+Iowa may approve a source based on another state source approval, provided that state will agree to the terms specified in this IM, and the source meets Section 4101 of the Iowa DOT Standard Specifications.

 Mixing of cement from different sources, different plants, or of different types in one storage bin or silo will not be allowed.

 When less than 5% of limestone is used, the manufacturer shall inform the Office of Materials in writing on the amount of the addition.
 The manufacturer shall also supply comparative test data on chemical and physical properties of the cement with and without limestone.
 The amount of limestone used shall be included in the manufacturer’s Mill Test Reports.
 Approval of Type IL cement which contains limestone in a range of 5% to 15%, is described in Section C of this IM.

 The control of the production from each grinding mill type shall be considered separately.
 The following minimum testing frequencies are presented as a general guideline: